danielagduca/danielagduca.github.io/_paintings/02-figurative.md

 The paintings from this series that were sold or gifted.

-{% include gallery2 caption="Sold out, figurative work, 2016-2019, exhibited at Elizabeth James Art Gallery for **Figuratively Speaking** in 2018" %}
+{% include gallery id="gallery2" caption="Sold out, figurative work, 2016-2019, exhibited at Elizabeth James Art Gallery for **Figuratively Speaking** in 2018" %}

 And here's the latest figurative, inspired by Amedeo Modigliani.

-{% include gallery3 caption="Progress and lights for Amedeos Women, 2018" %}
+{% include gallery id="gallery3" caption="Progress and lights for Amedeos Women, 2018" %}